Tencent/ncnn/docs/how-to-use-and-FAQ/use-ncnn-with-pytorch-or-onnx.md

 ~~onnx2ncnn resnet18-sim.onnx resnet18.param resnet18.bin~~

-It is recommended to use the pnnx tool to convert your onnx model into a ncnn model.
+It is recommended to use the `pnnx` tool to convert your onnx model into a ncnn model.

 ```
-pnnx resnet18-sim.onnx resnet18.param resnet18.bin
+pnnx mobilenet_v2.onnx inputshape=[1,3,256,256]
 ```

 more details: https://github.com/pnnx/pnnx